cosmoshivani/CTF-Write-ups/README.md

 >Now we can start decoding.
 You can search for ```unown decoder``` but this one is pretty good too

 :mushroom: [Pokemon Unown Alphabet](https://www.dcode.fr/pokemon-unown-alphabet)

->[if you find any better decoder, please let me know]

 >Tap on the letters one by one and decode.
 You will get the following string